openmobilityfoundation/mobility-data-specification/jurisdiction/README.md

 - 404 - not found
 - 500 - Server error

-### POST /Jurisdictions/

-Create one or many Jurisdictions.
-The Jurisdiction(s) desired must be formatted in JSON and submitted in the request body.

-Response codes:
-- 201 - Success
-- 400 - Validation error.
-E.g. the submitted `jurisdiction_id` was not a UUID.
-- 403 - Unauthorized
-- 409 - Conflict error.
-E.g. the backend already has a Jurisdiction with the same `agency_key` as the POSTed Jurisdiction.
-- 500 - server error

-### PUT /Jurisdictions/:jurisdiction_id

-Edit a Jurisdiction.
-The response body must contain the entire Jurisdiction object with the desired changes.

-Response codes:
-- 201 - Success
-- 400 - Validation error
-- 403 - Unauthorized
-- 404 - Jurisdiction not found
-- 500 - Server error

-### DELETE /Jurisdictions/:jurisdiction_id

-Delete a Jurisdiction.

-Response codes:
-- 200 - Success
-- 403 - Unauthorized
-- 404 - Jurisdiction not found
-- 500 - Server error

 [Flat files](#flat-files)
 To use flat files, Jurisdictions shall be represented in the following file: